earlfogel/food/README.md

 Brown the ground beef in a large frying pan over medium heat.

-Sauté onion, celery, red pepper and garlic in oil in large pot for about 5 minutes until onion is translucent, then add remaining ingredients.
+Saute onion, celery, red pepper and garlic in oil in large pot for about 5 minutes until onion is translucent, then add remaining ingredients.